 There are many circumstances where we receive information with multiple data points inside a single cell.
 This often occurs when the data’s original intention is slightly different from how we intend to use it.
 In these circumstances, we often need to split a cell into its constituent parts.
 This post will look at solving this problem and learn how to split cells in Excel.

-The scenario we are trying to solve is splitting an individual’s full name into the first and last name components.
+The scenario we are trying to solve is; we want to split an individual’s full name into the first name and last name components.

-If we have ten cells in our data set, it’s not a problem; we can do that manually.
+If we have ten cells, it’s not a big problem; we can do that manually by entering each value into a separate column.
 But if we have hundreds or thousands of cells, we need to find another way.
 Thankfully we can turn to a variety of Excel features.

 Download the example file